ygneo/django-cms-boilerplate/README.md

    1. Set your TIME_ZONE and your LANGUAGE_CODE.
    1. If you're not going to use i18n and/or l10n, you can set USE_I8N and/ot USER_L10N to false.
    1. Set your media root absolute path, where the user-uploaded files will be saved.
-   1. By default, STATITC_ROOT is set to 'static/' directory, relative to settings.py path.
+   1. By default, STATIC_ROOT is set to 'static/' directory, relative to settings.py path.
 Change it if you need it.
    1. Change SECRET_KEY to something unique, like you. ;-)
    1. Django CMS's templates will be loaded by default from 'templates/' directory, relative to settings.py path.
 Change TEMPLATES if you want something different.
    1. Only one sample CMS template is set in CMS_TEMPLATES setting.
 Add yours.